B13rg/B13rg.github.io/_drafts/Ideas Neural Links.md

+---
+layout: post
+title:	"Neural thinks on Neural Links"
+category: [Computing]
+excerpt: A short description of the article
+---

+A neural link is a (somewhat) theoretical computing device that interacts directly or indirectly with "neurons", or a brain.

 ## What ever does the brain control?

+The brain is obviously the control center for much of the body.
-Whatever the brain controls we could potentially control or at least monitor with an advanced enough neural link.
+There is potential to monitor or control with an advanced enough neural link.

 Fully Mental: